 George Gently and peppermint creams are an interesting example of the evolution of character in a novel.
 Clearly, at the start of the series, Alan Hunter believed that he needed to give Gently a distinctive character trait, which would make him stand out from the crop of other fictional detectives at large at that time.
 However, as the series progressed, the character of Gently that developed was one of a quiet, intelligent, reflective detective, all attributes that were strong enough to stand on their own, without the addition of any ‘artificial’ extras.
 Hunter must have been conscious of this fact by the time of plotting Landed Gently, and from then onwards the writing was on the wall for Gently’s peppermint creams.

 Strangely, though, Alan Hunter did not entirely do away with Gently’s quirks.
-At the very same time that the peppermint creams disappeared in Gently in the Sun, a new, and persistent oddity emerges.
+At the very same time that the peppermint creams disappeared in Gently Through the Mill, a new, and persistent oddity emerges.

-Gently in the Sun sees the first use of the colloquial phrase “chummy”––often “chummie”––to describe a suspected felon.
+Gently Through the Mill sees the first use of the colloquial phrase “chummy”––often “chummie”––to describe a suspected felon.
 The word is genuine police slang, first emerging in the 1940s.
 The use of “chummy” or “chummie” becomes the new leitmotif for Gently, spoken not only by him but by almost all police officers of his acquaintance.

 For me, George Gently needs neither his peppermint creams nor his colloquialisms to set him aside from other fictional detectives; what sets him apart is his believable ordinariness, not his eccentricities.